szymonpulut/szymonpulut.github.io/_posts/iot-dashboard-architecture.md

 ![Screenshot of IoT Dashboard](/images/iotdashboard.webp)

+If you'd like to visit the repository, the link is here [https://github.com/szymonpulut/IoTDashboard/](https://github.com/szymonpulut/IoTDashboard/).

 ## A Bit of Background

 This application has been on quite a journey.
 I first built it a few years ago using pure JavaScript and direct DOM manipulations.
 Then, as I was learning React in 2019, I felt it was time for a rewrite.
 This transition marked a significant milestone for me, as it really showcased the power and simplicity of React.